-Now for the specifics.
-We determined the dishes you should add to your shortlist.
-Whether you visit the island regularly, are visiting for the first time, or are becoming a temporary resident while going to school, you will want to dig into these Grenadian foods
+We’ve compiled a list of the dishes you should add to your taste-testing list.
+Whether you visit the island regularly, are visiting for the first time, or are becoming a temporary resident while going to school, you will want to dig into these Grenadian foods.

 1. Start your day with bakes